-FILMO can assist Employers in Singapore Work Passes Employment Pass SPass & Work Permit procedures
+FILMO assist Singapore Employers in MOM Work Passes Employment Pass SPass DEP LOC & Work Permit procedures

 UEN 198601999Z | EA Lic 97C2811